ItsFknRookInnit/CS-Config/README.md

 # Cybers Structures Pro Terminal v1.5

-A high performance live syncing web utility designed for ARK Survival Ascended server administrators.
-This tool simplifies the management of the **Cybers Structures** mod configuration by providing a professional grade interface to import, edit and generate configuration files.
+A high-performance live-syncing web utility designed for ARK Survival Ascended server administrators.
+This suite provides a professional-grade interface to import, audit, and generate configuration overrides for the **Cybers Structures** mod ecosystem.

+## 🛠 Pro-Tier Standardization

+This application follows the **Standardized Pro Terminal** architecture.
+It prioritizes data integrity and workspace efficiency by isolating technical logs from the primary configuration delta and providing adaptive environmental themes (Tactical Dark and Cyan Light).

 ## 🚀 Live Data Sync

-Unlike static configuration tools, this application uses a live sync engine.
-It fetches real time data directly from the official Cybers Structures configuration spreadsheet.
+Unlike static configuration tools, this application uses a live-sync engine.
+It fetches real-time data directly from the official Cybers Structures master spreadsheet via a secure uplink.

-When the mod creator adds new structures or changes default values, this application updates automatically without requiring a code redeploy.
+When the mod creator adds new structures or adjusts default parameters, this terminal updates automatically without requiring a manual update or code redeploy.

 ## ✨ Key Features

-* **Tactical HUD Theme**: Completely overhauled visual style in version 1.4 to mirror the native menus of ARK Survival Ascended.
-Features a custom hexagonal backdrop, cyan energy accents, blocky inputs and condensed technical typography.
+* **Standardized HUD Interface**: Features the signature Pro-Terminal layout with a high-contrast "Tactical Dark" mode and a high-visibility "Cyan Light" mode (#95cfc2).
+* **Adaptive Theme Engine**: Features a persistent theme toggle allowing administrators to switch between low-light tactical operations and high-visibility data auditing.
-* **Dynamic Header Detection**: Intelligent scanning of the master spreadsheet to learn and identify category headers.
-If the mod creator expands functionality with new headers, the terminal detects and imports them automatically.
+* **Intelligent Header Detection**: Scans the master spreadsheet to identify category headers.
+As the mod expands, the terminal automatically maps and organizes new structures into searchable sections.
-* **Smart Configuration Import**: Upload your existing server configuration file.
-The application will instantly parse your file, locate your custom settings and update the visual interface to match your server state.
+* **Secure Configuration Import**: Upload existing server files locally.
+The terminal parses the data on your machine to match your current server state to the visual sliders and toggles without external data transmission.
-* **Intelligent Parsing**: Automatically categorizes over 100 structures into organized searchable sections.
-All categories load collapsed by default to keep your workspace clean.
-* **Delta Generation**: The output only shows values you have explicitly changed.
-This keeps your server files clean and prevents unnecessary overrides.
+* **Smart Delta Generation**: The **INI Delta** panel generates code only for parameters explicitly changed from their default state, ensuring your server files remain clean and optimized.
-* **Instant Reset**: A dedicated button to clear your workspace and revert all values to their official defaults.
+* **Terminal Status Monitor**: A dedicated status log in the top-right quadrant provides real-time feedback on connection strength, decryption status, and input validation.
-* **Live Tooltips**: Hover over any setting name to see the official description and constraints pulled directly from the mod documentation.
+* **Dynamic Tooltips**: Hover over any parameter to view official descriptions and constraints pulled directly from the mod’s technical documentation.

 ## 📖 Usage Guide

-### 1. Loading the Terminal
+### 1. Initializing the Terminal
-Simply open the index file in any modern web browser.
-The app will display a decryption loader while it fetches the latest parameters from the master database.
+Launch the `index.html` file in a modern browser.
+The system will display a decryption loader while establishing a handshake with the master database.

 ### 2. Importing Existing Settings
-1. Click the import button at the top of the screen.
+1. Click the **IMPORT** button in the header.
-2. Select your current configuration backup file.
+2. Select your current configuration backup (INI or TXT).
-3. The tool will process the file locally, find the required data block and apply your custom settings to the visual sliders and toggles.
-A notification toast will confirm how many settings were successfully matched.
+3. The terminal will sync the visual state with your file.
+A notification toast will confirm the number of nodes successfully mapped.

-### 3. Finding and Adjusting Settings
+### 3. Modifying Parameters
-* **Browse**: Use the category headers to find specific structures.
-Click a header to expand or collapse that section.
-* **Search**: Use the search bar at the top right to filter by key name.
+* **Search**: Use the **SEARCH PARAMETERS** HUD to filter the list by key name.
-* **Adjust**:
-  * Click the square switch for boolean toggles.
-  * Move the slider for quick adjustments on numeric values.
-  * Type directly into the input box for precise numerical control or text strings.
+* **Adjust**: Use square toggles for booleans, range sliders for quick adjustments, or numerical inputs for precise calibration.
+* **View Management**: Use **EXPAND ALL** to reveal the full map or **COLLAPSE ALL** to focus on specific categories.

-### 4. Deploying to Your Server
+### 4. Deploying to Server
-1. Look at the INI Delta panel on the right.
+1. Monitor the **INI DELTA** panel for real-time code generation.
-2. Once you are satisfied with your changes, click copy output.
-3. Access your server files via FTP or your web host game panel.
-4. Open your configuration file.
-5. Find the Cybers Structures header.
-If it does not exist, create it at the bottom of the file.
-6. Paste your copied code block directly under that header, replacing any old values.
-7. Save the file and restart your server.

-## 🛠 Technical Details

-* **Framework**: Tailwind CSS via Content Delivery Network.
-* **Data Source**: Google Visualization API JSON output.
-* **Security**: The import feature uses the browser native file reader API.
-Your configuration files are processed entirely on your local machine and are never uploaded to any external server.
-* **Deployment**: This is a single file application.
-No backend processing is required.
+2. Click **COPY OUTPUT** once adjustments are complete.
+3. Paste the generated block into your server's `GameUserSettings.ini` under the `[CybersStructures]` header.

 ## 📋 Changelog

-### v1.5
+### v1.5 (Current)
+* **UI Standardization**: Relocated the Terminal Log to the top-right quadrant to prioritize the INI Output workspace.
+* **Dual-Theme Engine**: Implemented the standardized "Cyan Light" and "Tactical Dark" themes.
+* **Protocol Hardening**: Refined state update logic to explicitly prevent UI control IDs from interfering with INI generation.
-* **Data Layer Isolation**: Implemented strict input filtering to prevent terminal search terms from being erroneously injected into the INI generation engine.
+* **Data Layer Isolation**: Improved input filtering to ensure search terms do not inject into the final configuration string.
-* **Ghost Field Removal**: Eliminated "General" category duplication and ghost fields caused by header name conflicts in the master spreadsheet.
+* **Logic Fix**: Resolved "Ghost Field" duplication caused by header name conflicts in the master spreadsheet.
-* **Protocol Hardening**: Refined the state update logic to explicitly ignore UI control IDs during data synchronization.
-* **Tooltip Stacking Fix**: Migrated tooltips to a fixed position global layer to ensure visibility over isolated panels.

 ### v1.4
-* Complete Pro Tier graphical overhaul integrating a Tactical HUD theme.
-* Implemented cyan tinted glass panels and subtle hexagonal grid backgrounds.
+* **Graphical Overhaul**: Integrated the Tactical HUD theme with cyan energy accents and hexagonal backdrops.
-* Replaced standard web fonts with Roboto Condensed and Teko to mirror in game text rendering.
+* **Typography**: Transitioned to Roboto Condensed and Teko for improved technical readability.
-* Swapped rounded inputs for rigid block controls including custom square checkboxes.
+* **Component Update**: Swapped rounded UI elements for rigid block controls and custom square checkboxes.
-* Updated notification toasts with technical terminology and glowing accents.

 ### v1.3
-* Introduced dynamic header detection logic.
-* Application now intelligently distinguishes between structure categories and individual configuration parameters directly from spreadsheet data.
-* Implemented automatic sorting logic to ensure global configurations remain at the top of the list.
+* Introduced dynamic header detection and automatic sorting to keep global configurations prioritized.
-* Enhanced search engine to automatically expand relevant categories when a match is found.
+* Enhanced search engine to automatically expand relevant categories upon match detection.

 ### v1.2
-* Added the file import engine allowing users to upload existing text or configuration files.
+* Launched the local file import engine and delta generation system.
-* Implemented local parsing logic to read uploaded files and extract matching values.
-* Created the delta generation system to ensure output only contains modified values.
-* Added notification toasts for user feedback during interactions.
+* Integrated notification toasts for real-time user feedback.

 ### v1.1
-* Replaced static data arrays with a live fetch engine connecting to the Google Visualization API.
+* Migrated from static arrays to a live fetch engine using the Google Visualization API.
-* Implemented JSON parsing to convert spreadsheet rows into usable application state variables.
-* Added a loading state interface to handle asynchronous network requests.

-### v1.0
+## ⚖ License & Credits

+This tool is a community utility for the Cybers Structures mod.
+ARK Survival Ascended is a trademark of Studio Wildcard.